Field Tested · Entry #3 Outdoor Training

 When the weather is right and the environment is solid, your mood during an outdoor workout skyrockets to a level you just can't replicate under fluorescent gym lights—unless, of course, you accidentally double-scooped a shady new pre-workout.

 Since I enjoy it so much, I wanted to put my "researcher" hat on and see if there is actual, empirical science backing up why outdoor training feels so good, or if it was just in my head.
-Turns out, the benefits go way beyond just getting some fresh air.
+Here's what the science actually says about taking your workout into the wild:

 1. The Biomechanics of Uneven Terrain